 The Internet is an integral part of our everyday lives.
 It has become the primary medium for us to conduct our business, communicate with our family and friends, and access information.
 Because of this, Internet service providers (ISPs) have entered the market to provide the fastest and most reliable Internet connections.

 There are two different means of internet connection that are available to the average home user: DSL and cable modem.
 Which is better?
 The answer depends on what you’re using the internet for.
 Let’s take a look at the ins and outs of DSL.
+If you’re looking to buy a paper online, for example, you may find that DSL offers the more reliable connection you need for a smooth transaction.

 What is DSL?